autotel/thesis-prototype-zero/node_brain/toward a language specification.md

 \*2 if the preset of that note has been triggered once the noteoff is requested, it will send a noteoff of the event that was triggered and not necessarily of the current event. (the preset may have been modified between the noteon and the noteoff)
 NI.!
 Indicates that this function has not been implemented yet

-\*3 Note that if a clock is sending absolute step, and it happens to be connected to a presetkit, the presetkit will happen to become a rudimentary sequencer.
+\*3 Note that if a clock is sending absolute step, and it happens to be connected to a presetkit, the presetkit will become a rudimentary sequencer.

 \*4 the effective step per clock pulse will be the result of clock timebase * step division